isamu-isozaki/teamai_test/finance/accounts-receivable-and-cash/index.html.md

 1. Fill the "Debit Account" with "Comerica Checking - GitLab Inc."
 1. Leave "Name" blank.
 1. Leave "Class" blank.
-1. Fill the "Description" with "To record Stripe transfer (date of transfer)".
+1. Fill the "Description" with "To record Stripe transfer (date of transfer/index.html.md)".
 1. Click "Save".

-### Posting a payment from a “bank customer”
+### Posting a payment from a “bank customer�

 In Netsuite:
-1. Click on the “+” sign.
+1. Click on the �+� sign.
-1. Click on “Receive Payment” under Customers.
+1. Click on “Receive Payment� under Customers.
 1. Fill the "Payment Date" with the date payment was received.
 1. Fill the "Payment Method" choose from the dropdown menu.
 1. Fill the "Reference No." with the check # or bank reference # from incoming wire.